Dallas Goedert Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Season Stats

-- Goedert has contributed with 50 catches for 759 yards and four touchdowns this year.
-He has been targeted 69 times and averages 50.6 receiving yards per game.
+- This season Goedert has caught 50 passes on 69 targets for 759 yards and four touchdowns, averaging 50.6 yards per game.

-- So far this season, 15.9% of the 434 passes thrown by his team have gone Goedert's way.
+- Goedert has been the target of 69 of his team's 434 passing attempts this season, or 15.9% of the target share.

-- With six targets in the red zone this season, Goedert has been on the receiving end of 10.5% of his team's 57 red zone pass attempts.
+- The Eagles, who rank ninth in the NFL in points scored, have dropped back to pass 47.3% of the time while opting for the ground attack 52.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Goedert's matchup with Washington.